Erdnaxela3/ero-2025/README.md

 Now, you should have all the requirements to run the program

-*WARNING: The better the computer resources you have, the faster the program is*

 ## Getting started

-To run the program, type this command in the root of the project:
+To run Outremont as an example on the GUI, type this command at the root of the project:

     make

-It will run a graphic interface with the differents predefined areas that you can load or you can directly type the name of a custom area you want to load

-You can choose :

-- the number of the vehicle you want to plow the area (default : 1)
+Plowing:
-- the type of the vehicle you want to plow the area (default : T1)
+- Click on the 'Outremont' button to load the area
-- Drone recognition
-- Plow Area : it will plow the area with the number of the vehicle you choose with the type of vehicle you choose
+- Type any number of vehicles under 'Vehicle number for plowing'
+- Click on 'Plow Area' at the bottom
+- Enjoy the animation
+- 'plow_report.json' has been generated, enjoy the different information provided

+Drone:
+- Click on 'Drone Recon'
+- Enjoy the animation
+- 'drone_report.json' has been generated, enjoy the different information provided

 ## How to use the GUI

 Follow the steps for a good use of the interface :

     1. Load a graph - Click on one of the predefined area or type a custom one and click on 'load custom'
-    2. Type the number of the vehicle you want to use (if different from 1)
+    2. Type the number of the vehicle you want to use (if your choice is different from 1)
-    3. Select the type of the vehicle (if different from 2)
+    3. Select the type of the vehicle (if your choice is different from T1)
     4. Click on the desired mode : Drone Recon or Plow Area
     5. Enjoy the animation